 Gross Impression and Unique ImpressionAn ad impression, also known as an ad view, is a single instance of a single advertisement appearance.
 One visitor can view many ads.
-A raw/gross impression is counted every time the ad is displayed to a visitor.
+A raw/gross impression is counted every time the ad is served to a visitor.
 It includes duplications and repeated viewings.
 For example: if a web page has 4 ads, 4 gross impressions will be recorded, one for each ad.

 - Visitor A viewed: Ad1, Ad2, Ad3, Ad2